 What Causes Anorexia?

 The exact causes of anorexia nervosa are unknown.
-However, the condition tends to run in families; young women with a parent or sibling with an eating disorder are far likelier to develop one themselves.
+However, the condition sometimes runs in families; young women with a parent or sibling with an eating disorder are likelier to develop one themselves.

 Then there are psychological, environmental, and social factors that may contribute to the development of anorexia.
 People with anorexia come to believe that their lives would be better if only they were thinner.
 These people tend to be perfectionists and overachievers.
 In fact, the typical anorexic person is a good student involved in school and community activities.
 Many experts think that anorexia is part of an unconscious attempt to come to terms with unresolved conflicts or painful childhood experiences.
 While sexual abuse has been shown to be a factor in the development of bulimia, it is not associated with the development of anorexia.